tjhickey724/discrete_math/notes/propositional_calculus/ComplexityOfSat.md

 |100|1.2676e+30|1.267e+21|1.467e+16|40196936841331.4|40196936841.3|

+As you can see already at N=50 it would take 13 days

+at N=60 37 years

+at N= 70 37 millenia

-As you can see already at N=100 it would take 40 trillion years and the table would have $10^{30}$ rows, so this is just not practical for any but the smallest problems.
+and at N=100 it would take 40 trillion years and the table would have $10^{30}$ rows,

+so the Truth Table method is just not practical for any but the smallest problems.